 Probiotics and Lyme Disease

 Lyme disease is a bacterial infection transmitted to humans through tick bites.
-A common feature is a circular rash known as 'erythema migrans' which will appear at the bite site within days of being bitten by an infected tick.
+A common feature is a circular rash known as “erythema migrans” which appears at the bite site within days of being bitten by an infected tick.

 Borrelia burgdorferi is the bacteria that causes Lyme disease.
-The CDC has identified another species known as Borrelia mayonii, which is closely related to Borrelia burgdorferi and is also suspected to cause Lyme disease.
+The Center for Disease Control and Prevention has identified another species known as Borrelia mayonii, which is closely related to Borrelia burgdorferi and is also suspected to cause Lyme disease.
 Lyme disease is a bacterial infection transmitted to humans through tick bites.

-According to the NHS, 2000-3000 new cases of Lyme disease are diagnosed in the UK each year, with 15% of these instances occurring while the affected persons are overseas.
+According to the National Health Service, 2000-3000 new cases of Lyme disease are diagnosed in the UK each year, with 15% of these instances occurring while the affected persons are overseas.
 In some circumstances, getting a firm diagnosis of this ailment can be challenging.
-In a survey of 500 Lyme disease patients conducted by a Lyme Disease Charity, it was discovered that 69 percent of the participants had been suffering from Lyme disease for more than two years before the diagnosis was confirmed.
+In a survey of 500 patients with Lyme disease conducted by a Lyme disease Charity, it was found that 69% of the participants had been suffering from Lyme disease for more than 2 years before the diagnosis was confirmed.

-Although there is currently little study on the use and effects of probiotics for Lyme disease, there is growing interest in their use among sufferers.
-Let's consider how probiotics could benefit these people both during treatment and for symptom relief.
+Although there are currently few studies on the use and effects of probiotics for Lyme disease, there is growing interest in their use among sufferers.
+Let's consider how probiotics could benefit these people during treatment and for symptom relief.

 Treatment with probiotics in addition to antibiotics.
 Individuals with Lyme disease are normally given a 2-week course of antibiotics, but if they have more severe symptoms, the antibiotic course could continue up to 4 weeks, and intravenous antibiotic treatment may be required in some cases.

-Antibiotic treatment has its place, and in the case of Lyme disease, this medication could be lifesaving.
-It's critical that people finish their antibiotic course to ensure that the bacterial infection is entirely eradicated; however, some people find it difficult to finish their antibiotic course owing to the adverse effects that frequently accompany this type of drug.
-Thrush, diarrhoea, loss of appetite, and abdominal pain are all common antibiotic side effects, but some medications used to treat Lyme disease may also cause photosensitivity!
+Antibiotic treatment is in place, which could be lifesaving in Lyme disease cases.
+It's important that people complete their antibiotic course to completely eradicate the bacterial infection; however, some people find it difficult to complete their antibiotic course owing to the adverse effects that frequently accompany this type of drug.
+Thrush, diarrhea, loss of appetite, and abdominal pain are all common side effects of antibiotics.
+Moreover, some medications used to treat Lyme disease may also cause photosensitivity.

-This is a really specialised area where probiotics may be able to help Lyme disease patients.
-Taking live cultures may lower the chance of unpleasant side effects, allowing people to finish their antibiotic treatment and reducing the possibility of antibiotic resistance.
-Because of the adverse effects, some people find it difficult to finish their antibiotic treatment.
+This is a really specialized area where probiotics may be able to help patients with Lyme disease.
+Taking live cultures may lower the chance of unpleasant side effects, allowing people to complete their antibiotic treatment and reducing the possibility of antibiotic resistance.
+Because of the adverse effects, some people find it difficult to complete their antibiotic treatment.

 Intestinal permeability and yeast overgrowth

-However, while antibiotics are an important element of the treatment for Lyme disease, they can have long-term side effects.
-There are drawbacks of taking long-term antibiotic supplements for people who have chronic Lyme disease.
+There are drawbacks to taking long-term antibiotic supplements for people who have chronic Lyme disease.

-Antibiotics' function in the pathogenesis of yeast overgrowth has been studied extensively over the years, with a number of studies finding a link between antibiotic therapy and the emergence of yeast infections such as candida.
+Antibiotics' role in the pathogenesis of yeast overgrowth has been extensively studied over the years, with a number of studies finding a link between antibiotic therapy and the emergence of yeast infections such as candida.

 As previously stated, antibiotic treatment can be quite beneficial; however, in addition to killing pathogenic bacteria, the medication can also wipe out some of our beneficial bacteria, potentially resulting in intestinal dysbiosis.
 Intestinal dysbiosis has the potential to cause intestinal permeability (leaky gut), and Candida infection can relax the tight junctions that connect epithelial cells.